Skip to content

 In the years that followed, the Tabakfabrik was a flourishing industrial company, but after privatization in 1997 and several changes of ownership, production ceased in 2009.

 The city of Linz recognized the site’s potential and purchased the 38,148 square metre site.
-This was the starting signal for the transformation of the former factory site into a unique area where new technologies, start-ups and the creative industries work together.
+This was the starting signal for the transformation of the former factory into a unique area where new technologies, startups and the creative industries work together.

 Our history